wuqianliang/deepid2_caffe/README.md

 Download the newest caffe git and merge this git code in, build it.

-2017/12/11  Add deepid1  train_test and deploy prototxt; Add deeid2 deploy prototxt; the trained model on MsCelebV1-Faces-Aligned will coming soon;
+2017/12/11  Add deepid1  train_test and deploy prototxt; Add deeid2 deploy prototxt; the trained model on MsCelebV1-Faces-Aligned will coming soon; I have tried the deepid2 train_test_prototxt on lfw-aligned dataset.

 reference: